Collaborating on legal and scientific metrology in South Korea

 Becoming an international metrology leader

-KRISS was set up in 1975 and established the country’s first national measurement standards.
+KRISS was set up in 1975 and established the economy’s first national measurement standards.
 Since then KRISS has increased its capacity to meet international requirements.

 It is now actively involved in international (International Committee for Committee for Weights and Measures (CIPM)) and regional (Asia Pacific Metrology Programme (APMP)) measurement standards bodies as a leading national metrology institute.
 It also shares its knowledge and experience with developing countries.

-Such international success can be attributed to the initial support KRISS received from many developed national metrology institutes NMIs in the United States, Germany, Japan and Australia, as well as support from the Korean government and the commitment of KRISS members.
+Such international success can be attributed to the initial support KRISS received from many developed NMIs in the United States, Germany, Japan and Australia, as well as support from the Korean government and the commitment of KRISS members.

 Using its improved capabilities, KRISS has also contributed to national legal metrology.
 Though SI requirements were introduced in South Korea before KRISS was set up, since it was established KRISS has made it possible to operate the national system of standards in a more stable and systematic way.
 This is due to KRISS and KATS possessing different expertise and responsibility.